Tgiavatto/TechNEXT_Lab/banking-financial-research-analyst/hands-on-lab-banking.md

 4- Click **Launch watsonx Orchestrate** (annotated with red arrow) to launch the service.
 ![wxo launch](images/wxo-launch.png)

-5- Once watsonx Orchestrate service is launched, you would be at its landing page as illustrated in the figure below.
+5- Once watsonx Orchestrate service is launched, you will be at its landing page as illustrated in the figure below.
 You will see an intuitive conversational interface with a chat field (annotated with red rectangle) where you can type any text to start interacting with watsonx Orchestrate.
 When you start with a new service instance, there will be no custom agents defined and thus, the section under **Agents** will state *No agents available*.
 You can either click **Create or Deploy** an agent under the Agents section or you can click **Create new agent** (annotated with red arrow) to start developing new agents.
 You can also select the **Manage agents** link to navigate to the agent management page.
 Try to type a few generic questions and observe the responses from the large language model (LLM) powering the prebuilt agent in watsonx Orchestrate which ensures basic functionality until custom agents are created.
 ![wxo landing page](images/wxo-landing-page.png)